mikemaccana/styleselect/README.md

 Simple, standalone styling for select boxes in modern browsers.

-Does not require jQuery, or any other dependencies.
+**Pure vanilla JS, does not require jQuery, or any other dependencies.**

 ## Demo